AbdulRhmanAlfaifi/Rhaegal/README.md

 # Can I use SIGMA rules with this tool ?

 Yes you can !
-I wrote  a script tat translates SIGMA rules to Rhaegal rules.
+I wrote  a script that translates SIGMA rules to Rhaegal rules.
 The script could be found on this repository on `Tools/SigmaToRhaegal.py`.
 Here is how to use the tool:

 ```
 usage: SigmaToRhaegal.py [-h] -r RULESDIR -o OUTPUT